Confession (Florida Georgia Line song)

-"Confession" is a song written by Rodney Clawson, Ross Copperman, and Matt Jenkins, and recorded by American country music duo Florida Georgia Line.
+"Confession" is a song written by Rodney Clawson, Ross Copperman, and Matt Jenkins, and recorded by American country music duo Florida Georgia Line, released on November 3, 2015.
 It is the fifth and final single from their second studio album, Anything Goes.

 History

 Florida Georgia Line debuted the single at the 2015 Country Music Association (CMA) awards telecast in November 2015.
 Brian Kelley, one-half of the duo, told Nash Country Weekly that "[It] bookends the album—with 'Dirt' really well...
 I think it closes the Anything Goes chapter."

 Content

 The song is a mid-tempo ballad about a man who "takes a late-night drive through the country in an attempt to clear his brain" and "takes stock of his life", ultimately praying to God while drinking beer.

 Critical reception

 An uncredited article about Anything Goes published by Taste of Country stated that "The songwriters penned a chorus that's both emotional and sonically satisfying, and Moi does a fine job in amplifying the message."